 In Hong Kong, there are generally 3 tiers of international health insurance plans that correspond to different needs and budgets:

 - The lower-tier plans generally provide coverage for inpatient treatments and major illnesses, without many add-ons.

 - The average middle-tier plans usually include coverage for outpatient treatments, as well as some maternity benefits and private hospital rooms.
 Compared to the lower tier plans, it also has higher maximum benefits for inpatient care.

 - The upper-tier plans provide the most comprehensive coverage of these 3 options, with, for example, annual health checks, routine maternity and elective c-sections.
-If you are covered through your employer, make sure that the coverage is suitable for your needs.
+If you are covered through your employer through group medical insurance, make sure that the coverage is suitable for your needs.
 Indeed, these types of plans usually are insufficient and top-up plans are recommended to protect yourself against hefty medical bills.

 #2: Good customer service

 Check how you will be able to communicate with your insurance provider: Is it available 24/7?
 Does it offer a live chat over a phone call?
 Does it offer translation services?